 Another cause could be dehydration.
 Sometimes the lack of heat can make us forget we still need water, or maybe you’re using products that work just fine when your skin is receiving help from the environment’s moisture but struggle now that extra moisture in the air is gone.
 There can be various reasons or even a combination of reasons that your skin becomes dry in the winter.
 Whatever the cause, there are some steps you can take toward the prevention and reduction of the dry skin on your face.

-Since the combination of the cold and dry air can cause the moisture to be pulled from your skin, wearing some sort of face-covering can help to prevent this from occurring or at least from happening at a severe level.
-A scarf or a face covering such as a mask can limit exposure to cold air.
+Since the combination of the cold and dry air can cause the moisture to be pulled from your skin, wearing some sort of cold weather accessories can help to prevent this from occurring or at least from happening at a severe level.
+A scarf or a face covering such as a mask for your face, and gloves for your hands can limit exposure to cold air.

 Things to Avoid

 Avoid anything that can dry out your skin.
 This can include washing and toning in your facial routine.
 You should still wash your face daily, but if you’re noticing more dry spots you may try washing your face once a day or changing the products you use.

 Also, try not to lick your lips often.
 When it becomes dry outside this may become a habit, but it will just irritate your lips more than help relieve any discomfort.
 Using chapsticks will help with chapped lips or just staying hydrated can also reduce the redness and irritation.

 Your skin being exposed to heat can also be a cause of dryness to your skin, both through the warm air blowing through vents and through using warm water to wash your skin.
 Both of these are essential in a winter environment, but you should limit them if possible now that you know they may be adding to your skin’s dryness.
 No, this doesn’t mean to start taking cold showers and turning the heater off.
 This just means that the hot baths and showers should be kept to a minimum and that you should avoid sitting too close to the heater.